benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

 \end{equation}
 meaning the $\ket{0}_L = \ket{000}$ codeword is flipped to the $\ket{1}_L=\ket{111}$ codeword.
 A majority vote will therefore decode $\ket{1}_L$ without knowing an error as occurred.

-The repetition code is able to detect and then correct errors if the noise consists of only a single bit flip.
-It is able to detect errors if the noise consists of one or two bits flips.
-Hence, for singular errors it is an error correcting code, whilst for one or two errors it is an error detecting code.
+The repetition code is able to detect and then correct errors if the noisy channel consists of only a single bit flip.
+It is able to only detect errors if the noisy channel consists of one or two bits flip.
+Hence, for singular errors, the  repetition code is an error correcting code, whilst for one or two errors it is an error detecting code.

 ### Code Distance